-If you want to take your game to the next level, whatever “your game” may be, Peak Performance will teach you how.
+If you want to take your “game” to the next level, Peak Performance will teach you how.

 I first read The E-Myth many years ago.
 It was a life-changer and a business-changer for me.
 This edition is all-new and updated, but still teaches those important original principles.
 Most fledging entrepreneurs stifle their success and burn themselves out with misconceptions.
-Gerber dispels those and walks you through the life of a business from entrepreneurial infancy, through adolescent growing pains, to the mature entrepreneurial perspective, the guiding light of all businesses that succeed.
+Gerber dispels those and walks you through the life of a business from entrepreneurial infancy, through adolescent growing pains, to the mature entrepreneurial perspective.
 He then shows how to apply the lessons of franchising to any business whether or not it is a franchise.

 Start with Why shows that leaders who’ve had the greatest influence in the world all think, act, and communicate the same way — and it’s the opposite of what everyone else does.